 - Aging can also contribute to tooth darkening, as the enamel thins with age, exposing the dentin beneath.
 The dentin becomes exposed to certain foods and beverages, staining the teeth with aging.

 - Specific medical procedures may also contribute to tooth discoloration.

 How Is Teeth Whitening Performed?

 Your dentist will initially photograph your teeth to monitor the treatment’s development.
 Additionally, this is utilized to check your teeth and determine the source of the stains.

 Following an examination of the tooth, the dentist will begin by cleaning it.
 He will remove the film that has formed on your enamel coating due to the food you eat or other substances.
 Following that, the whitening procedure begins.
 The complete process takes approximately 30-90 minutes, depending on the severity of the tooth stains.

 Your dentist will first protect the gums before applying the whitening agent to the teeth.
 Specific whitening solutions require the use of laser lamps, and if your teeth are severely stained, your dentist may recommend that you continue the whitening process at home for a few days.

-Additionally, you can opt for at-home whitening therapy, which requires your dentist to take an impression of your teeth and create a custom-fit mouthpiece.
-This aids in the whitening agent’s retention on your teeth.
+Additionally, you can opt for at-home therapy, which requires your dentist to take an impression of your teeth and create a custom-fit mouthpiece.
+This aids in the whitening agent’s retention of your teeth.

-Additionally, one can purchase over-the-counter whitening solutions that are only good for not severely discolored teeth.
+Additionally, one can purchase over-the-counter solutions that are only good for not severely discolored teeth.